 Keeping you informed about Open Banking

-You have the option of asking to be kept informed of OBIE’s activities (including marketing) by registering via our website.
-When you do this, we will send you updates about the Open Banking APIs and news about other activities of OBIE which we think may be of interest to you.
-We won’t provide data relating to you to anyone else.
-We will use this information to continue to send you news and updates or participate in our activities, unless you ask us not to.
+You have the option of asking to be kept informed about OBIE’s activities (including marketing) by registering via our website.
+When you do this, we will send you updates about Open Banking and news about open banking-related activities which we think may be of interest to you.
+We won’t provide your data to anyone else.
+We will use this information for two years to continue to send you news and updates or invitations to participate in our activities, unless you ask us not to.

 Additionally, we use your information:

 - to compile analysis of the pages of the Site(s) which you visit;

-- to help us develop our business, products, services and the Site;
+- to help us develop our business, products, services and Site(s);

 - for internal administration and/or analysis.

-The use of this information is necessary to support the legitimate interests of OBIE to develop the Open Banking Ecosystem.
+The use of this information is necessary to support the legitimate interests of OBIE in developing the open banking ecosystem.

 Open Banking Services